Make apple butter quick and easy in the Instant Pot with this recipe! All the flavors of fall in a delicious, spreadable treat.

 Yes, apple butter needs to be refrigerated.
 We keep ours in a sealed mason jar in the door of the fridge.

-Yes, apple butter will eventually go bad.
+Yes, it will eventually go bad.
 It lasts for about a month in the refrigerator and up to a year in the freezer.

-Yes, apple butter will thicken as it cools and become even thicker after refrigeration.
+Yes, it will thicken as it cools and become even thicker after refrigeration.

-We mostly use apple butter for spreading on rolls and toast, but there are lots of other ways to use apple butter too.
+We mostly use apple butter for spreading on rolls and toast, but there are lots of other ways to use it too.
 It is also very good in oatmeal, on pancakes and waffles, baked into desserts like cupcakes, cooked with pork chops, and even in cocktails.

 Other Instant Pot Recipes